gibbok/notes-next-js/README.md

 Time to first byte (TTFB) will be slower than `getStaticProps` because the server must compute the result on every request, and the result cannot be cached by a CDN without extra configuration.

+### Client side rendering
+USe if you do not need pre-render the data, which consist of pre-render some static part of the page, when the page load usign JS to populate the remaining parts.
+Useful for project where the data is updated frequently, or private projets where SEO is not relevant.

 ## Others

 ### Front Matter